MHCommunity/mhbasics/Template.md

+VIEW AS RAW when using github on the web.
 <!--- This section must be in the actual file, commented out just in case i merge this like a fool
 ---
 layout: default